scipion-em/docs/docs/developer/tutorials/creating-streaming-protocol.rst

 Practice
 ========

-Let's go to our template plugin folder and setup everything ready for the practice session:
+Let's go to our template plugin folder (if you dot have it, visit `template plugin <https://github.com/scipion-em/scipion-em-template>`_ and clone and install it) folder and setup everything ready for the practice session:

 .. code-block:: bash